Kahn/freetel/dilimesh/README.txt

 4/ (Optional) Signal strength daemon:

-  Copy these scripts to each MP in your mesh that you wish to read sis strength from:
+  Copy these scripts to each MP in your mesh that you wish to read sig strength from:

     $ cd dilimesh/script